gcallah/BookReviews/mitchell.md

 corporations today favor complex and ever-changing regulations and tax codes, which their smaller competitors find difficult to navigate.)

+Mitchell makes a very persuasive case that the American founders were quite concerned with the issue of how property was distributed in their new republic.
+None of them are good for complete equality and property ownership, understanding that such a condition would be almost impossible to create, and once created, would be highly unstable.
+But they also were greatly concerned about "too great" a degree of inequality in property ownership.
+For example, he quotes Madison advocating laws that, "without violating the rights of property, reduce extreme wealth toward a state of mediocrity, and raise extreme indigence towards a state of comfort" (58).
+Of course, the devil is in the details here: how much wealth is "extreme"?
+How much indigence is "extreme"?
+And how exactly can laws eliminate these extremes "without violating the rights of property"?

 Mitchell quotes Mises: "if workers... 'changed their locations and occupations